 Tania Boyt, Head of Administration and Finance

-Tania has been with DPAG since late November 2013, and is responsible for providing the administrative and technical support required to facilitate the Department's teaching and research.
-She has been at the University of Oxford for 18 years, working at the Law Faculty, Department of Paediatrics, setting up the Medical Sciences Doctoral Training Centre, and most recently the Department of Surgical Sciences, before taking the reins at DPAG 5 years ago.
+Tania was with DPAG from late November 2013 - November 2019.
+As Head of Administration and Finance she was responsible for providing the administrative and technical support required to facilitate the Department's teaching and research.
+She has been at the University of Oxford for 18 years, working at the Law Faculty, Department of Paediatrics, setting up the Medical Sciences Doctoral Training Centre, and most recently the Department of Surgical Sciences, before taking the reins at DPAG in 2013.
 Interview on Thursday 27 June 2019.

 What led you to a career in administration?